kodmasin/fiskpy/README.md

 you still have to use old democacert in CA list (''FiskXMLsec'' last argument).

 **ValueError: RSA key format is not supported** - this error could happen if your private key is not encrypted.
-Please check if your private key is encripted.
-If it is not please encript it (''openssl rsa -in key.pem -des3 -out passkey.pem'')
+Please check if your private key is encrypted.
+If it is not please encrypt it (''openssl rsa -in key.pem -des3 -out passkey.pem'')

 ## Changelog